 These stretches and exercises can help you get more out of your workout as well as help prevent you from getting an injury.
 If you’re looking for more exercises with resistance bands like these, talk to your Trainiac trainer today!

 Do you want to build a habit of exercising and get in shape?
-Join Trainiac today with a 50% off risk-free month of online personal training.
-When you sign up, you'll work 1-on-1 with a world-class coach who builds you a fully-customized plan based on your goals, that you can on your own time, from anywhere.
+Start training on Trainiac today with a 50% off risk-free month of online personal training.
+When you sign up, you'll work 1-on-1 with a world-class coach who builds you a fully-customized plan based on your goals and equipment, that you can do on your own time, from anywhere.
 Get fit and feel amazing!
-LEARN MORE.
+Learn more about Trainiac here.